ulwuttke/LMMD/_sources/06_equili/06_equili.md

 $\sigma_{ik}=E_{iklm}\cdot\epsilon_{lm}$

-If the material parameters are known (here all the $3\cdot 3\cdot 3\cdot3=81$ components for the elasic 4th-order tensor $E_{iklm}$), the material equations has no additional unknown quantities but gives 6 - exact the 6 equations needet - additional equations.
+If the material parameters are known (here all the $3\cdot 3\cdot 3\cdot3=81$ components for the elasic 4th-order tensor $E_{iklm}$), the material equations has no additional unknown quantities but gives 6 - exact the 6 equations needed - additional equations.